Best property management accounting software for growing PM firms

 The accounting features cover general ledger management, bank reconciliations, automated owner statements, and 1099 e-filing.
 AppFolio handles trust accounting with separate tracking for security deposits and operating funds.
 The reporting engine includes standard property-level financial statements and allows some customization.

-Where AppFolio works best is for residential PM companies managing 200 to 5,000+ units who want a single platform for operations and accounting.
-The tradeoff is flexibility.
+Where AppFolio works best is for residential PM companies managing 200 to 5,000-plus units who want a single platform for operations and accounting.
+The trade-off is flexibility.
 Because accounting lives inside the PM platform, firms that need advanced general ledger customization, multi-entity consolidation, or deep integration with external accounting tools like QuickBooks may find the built-in module limiting as they scale.

+Yardi Voyager is the right call for firms managing thousands of units or complex mixed-use portfolios.
+Implementation takes months, licensing costs are materially higher than competitors, and the system requires dedicated staff or outside consultants to run effectively.
 Yardi Voyager is the industry standard for larger property management companies and firms with complex, mixed-use portfolios.
-Its accounting module is robust, covering everything from property-level general ledgers and automated bank reconciliations to CAM reconciliation for commercial properties and investment-level reporting.
+Its accounting module is comprehensive, covering everything from property-level general ledgers and automated bank reconciliations to CAM reconciliation for commercial properties and investment-level reporting.

 Yardi supports multi-entity structures, fund accounting, and consolidated reporting across large portfolios.
 Trust accounting is built in with state-specific compliance configurations.
 The platform integrates with most banking systems and payment processors, and its reporting engine can produce virtually any financial statement a property owner or investor might require.